astroLazybones/crueltyfish/README.md

 - [x] Very few lines of code
 - [x] Ability to cast and reel in fishing rod automatically
 - [x] Ability to catch the DOSfish if set up properly (i caught 4 DOSfish total)
+- [x] Ability to catch the Soul if set up properly (i caught 2 Souls total)

+# Updates/New info:
+Has caught a Soul